po1sigala/live/02-Lesson-Plans/Full-Time/05-Week/02-Day/02-Day-LessonPlan.md

     }
     ```

-  * 🔑 After we comment in the second example, we can also see that the we use a "for of" loop to iterate over an object or map
+  * 🔑 After we comment in the second example, we use a `for...of` loop to iterate over an object or map, as shown in the following code:

     ```js
     const songs = new Map([['Bad Guy', 1], ['Old Town Road', 2]]);